Research Roundup: Neuroscience Antibodies and Protein Standards

 Our antibodies and QPrEST protein standards are used in cutting-edge neuroscience research.
-All our neuroscience products are highly validated and tailor-made for use in research on signaling, neural lineage, developmental processes, aging, and neurodegenerative disorders.
+All our neuroscience products are highly validated and tailor-made for research on signaling, neural lineage, developmental processes, aging, and neurodegenerative disorders.

 Our primary antibodies are created using a unique antigen design for optimal specificity, affinity-purified using the immunogen, and manufactured using a standardized production process to ensure the highest quality.

 Let's take a look at three recent studies showing our products in action.

-1. Identification of novel cerebrospinal fluid biomarker candidates for dementia with Lewy bodies: a proteomic approach (van Steenoven et al. Mol Neurodegener, 2020)
+1. Identification of novel cerebrospinal fluid biomarker candidates for dementia with Lewy bodies: a proteomic approach (van Steenoven et al. 2020)

 Lewy body dementia (LBD) is associated with cognitive decline, parkinsonian symptoms, cognitive irregularities, and REM sleep behavior disorder.

-The diagnosis of LBD is often achievable upon post-mortem examination due to the overlap in symptoms with other disorders.
+LBD diagnosis is often achievable upon post-mortem examination due to the overlap in symptoms with other disorders.
 This is why there is a need for new and accurate biomarkers to identify and categorize patients with the disease.

 In this work, the authors used mass spectrometry (to identify) and ELISA (to validate) six promising biomarkers in the cerebral spinal fluid of LBD patients.
 The results suggest these candidate biomarkers promise to improve diagnostic accuracy in living patients, particularly when used as a panel.

 The study used our QPrEST20926 (neurosecretory protein VGF) as an internal standard.

-2. Sideroflexin 3 is a mitochondrial protein enriched in neurons (Rivell et al., Neuromolecular Med, 2019)
+2. Sideroflexin 3 is a mitochondrial protein enriched in neurons (Rivell et al., 2019)

 The mitochondrial protein sideroflexin 3 (Sfxn3) is one of the main Sfxn proteins responsible for transporting the amino acid serine into mitochondria during one-carbon metabolism.

 Sfx3n is highly expressed in the brain and thought to be involved in Parkinson´s disease's neurodegenerative process.

 In this study, the authors took a detailed look into the spatiotemporal brain localization of Sfx3n in the rat.
-They found a sharp mitochondrial increase in Sfx3n in the rat brain after birth, suggesting that Sf3x3 is important for neurite outgrowth and synapse formation.
+They found a sharp mitochondrial increase in Sfx3n in the rat brain after birth, suggesting that Sf3x3 is necessary for neurite outgrowth and synapse formation.